Volume 20, Issue 1 (Spring 2025) Salmand: Iranian Journal of Ageing 2025, 20(1): 136-155 | Back to browse issues page

 1- Department of Nursing, School of Nursing and Midwifery, Guilan University of Medical Sciences, Rasht, Iran.

-Objectives: Sleep disorders are among the most prevalent issues impacting the quality of life for the elderly.
+Objectives Sleep disorders are among the most prevalent issues impacting the quality of the elderly.
 Sleep hygiene training, aimed at modifying beliefs and habits related to sleep, is a non-pharmacological method for treating these disorders.
-This study aimed to determine the effect of sleep health education, delivered via a mobile application, on the sleep quality of elderly individuals covered by the national pension fund in Rasht City in 2022.
+This study determines the effect of sleep health education, delivered via a mobile application, on the sleep quality of elderly individuals covered by the national pension fund in Rasht City, Iran, in 2022.

-Methods and Materials: This semi-experimental study was conducted in two phases.
+Methods & Materials This semi-experimental study was conducted in two phases.
 Initially, 330 elderly individuals were included, and their sleep quality was assessed using a designated tool.
-Subsequently, 96 individuals with low sleep quality were randomly divided into two groups of 48: an intervention group and a control group.
-The data collection tool comprised a two-part questionnaire, including personal-social information and the Pittsburgh Sleep Quality Index (PSQI).
+Subsequently, 96 individuals with low sleep quality were randomly divided into two groups of 48 subjects, namely an intervention group and a control group.
+Data were collected using a two-part questionnaire consisting of socio-demographic information and the Pittsburgh sleep quality index (PSQI).
 The intervention group received training on using the mobile-based sleep health educational application during two face-to-face sessions and was instructed to implement its programs daily for four weeks.

-Results: The results of the study indicated that the average age of the elderly participants was 68.98 ± 6.52 years, with the majority being female (60.1%), married (83.3%), living in urban areas (91.5%), and having a university education (52%).
-The mean sleep quality score for the elderly was 5.37 ± 3.88, which was influenced by factors such as gender, education level, marital status, living arrangements, underlying health conditions, and employment status (P ≤ 0.05).
-Among the various aspects of sleep quality, "sleep onset delay" and "use of sleep medications" were identified as having the most and least problems, respectively.
-MANCOVA analysis indicated that sleep hygiene education significantly improved sleep quality across all areas, except for sleep efficiency (P≥0.05).
+Results The results of the study indicated that the average age of the elderly participants was 68.98±6.52 years, with the majority being female (60.1%), married (83.3%), living in urban areas (91.5%), and having a university education (52%).
+The mean sleep quality score for the elderly was 5.37±3.88, which was influenced by factors such as gender, education level, marital status, living arrangements, underlying health conditions, and employment status (P≤0.05).
+Among the sleep quality components, sleep onset delay presented the greatest challenge, while the use of sleep medications was the least problematic.
+Multivariate analysis of covariance analysis indicated that sleep hygiene education significantly improved sleep quality across all areas, except for sleep efficiency (P≥0.05).

 Type of Study: Research | Subject: nursing